 Faith rode wind back to the Mountain.
-The dunes below her seemed more Martian now that she’d made up her mind to Anihilato.
-Still, Anihilato made her consider distrusting Bug Bird for the first time.
-Her mentor in the Mountain was awfully tight-beaked about the details of their organization.
+The dunes seemed more Martian now that she’d confronted Anihilato, but the monster made her distrust Bug Bird for the first time.
+Her mentor in the Mountain was awfully tight-beaked.

-She landed on the Mountainside and scratched at the dusty stone surface until Bug Bird opened a cave and crawled out.
-“Did you have any issues dealing with our visitor?”
+She landed on the Mountain and scratched at the dust until Bug Bird opened a cave and crawled out.
+“Did you deal with our visitor?”

 “Anihilato is out of my control,” said the Heart of the Mountain.
 “I’m sorry it was unpleasant.
 I would have done the job myself if it wasn’t…” They shifted weight and leaned like a tree in the wind.

 “Dangerous?” asked Faith.

 “Dangerous for me, but not for you.”

 The Heart sighed.
 “I was more worried about the Shrieking Teeth than Anihilato.
 Either way, your unusual physiology makes you invulnerable to both.
 In any case, if Anihilato consumed you, that would be acceptable for reasons I can’t explain.”

 “There’s an awful lot you can’t explain.”
-Faith peered around the Heart into the yawning cave.
+Faith peered into the yawning cave.
 “What’re you hiding?”

 Faith leapt for the cave.
 “Wait!”
 The Heart blocked her with a blue wing.
 “I know you’re confused.
 I’ll find someone to communicate on your level.”
 The Heart rolled out the white wing to cover the cave walls.
 Faith followed them into the Mountain.

 “Just as you are separate from me, so is Anihilato separate from me,” said the Heart.
 “Anihilato could not provide its service if I consumed it.
 When I find worms I dare not swallow, I know Anihilato will eat them for me.”

-“Hmpff.”
-Faith impatiently flitted her tail.
+“Hmpf.”
+Faith’s tail flitted impaciently.
 “Where are we going?
 And when?”

-“It’s not a precise science.”
-The Heart stepped away from the center of the rising wingtip and directed Faith to stand in their stead.
+“It’s not an exact science.”
+The Heart left the center of the rising wing and directed Faith to stand in their stead.
 “Direct the wing with your whim.
 Quest for your questions.
-Sight what you seek”
+Sight what you seek.”